cmda-vr/documentation/summaries/learning-virtual-reality.md

 In previous chapters we worked with Native Platform SDK's to create applications, it's a single-user experience.

-Many of us creating VR would prefer to build web applications;
+Many of us creating VR would prefer to build web applications:

-* Instant access; No download and app install required.
+* Instant access: No download and app install required.
-* Easy integration of web data; pull in data from different API's and services.
+* Easy integration of web data: pull in data from different API's and services.
-* Cross-platform compatibility; HTML5 runs on all desktop and mobile devices.
+* Cross-platform compatibility: HTML5 runs on all desktop and mobile devices.
-* Fast, cheaper development; easiest cross-platform system for creating apps.
+* Fast, cheaper development: easiest cross-platform system for creating apps.
 Use open source development tools.
-* Easier deployment; Deliver web applications and updates happen without having to go trough app stores.
+* Easier deployment: Deliver web applications and updates happen without having to go trough app stores.

 Latest generation of web browsers include support for virtual reality using the WebVR api.